kemitchell/dominator/README.md

 DOMinator is a jQuery-like DOM micro library.
 DOMinator is not meant to be fully compatible with jQuery, but to only provide a commonly used subset of functionality.
 DOMinator only works in modern browsers, including IE10+.
 DOMinator's lack of features has one significant benefit - its tiny size.
 Compare DOMinator's 1.3kb gzipped footprint to jQuery's 30+kb.

+## Usage

+DOMinator is requires document.querySelectorAll, its primary purpose is within a browwser.
+Choose one of the three pre-built packages in the `build` directory:

+* amd.js - For use with AMD loaders like requirejs.
+* umd.js - For use with UMD loaders like browserify.
+* standalone.js - A standalone package, DOMinator is available under the window.DOMinator namespace.

 ## Documentation:
 See the [API docs](https://github.com/shane-tomlinson/dominator/blob/master/docs/dominator.md).